AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 • Operational costs in supply chains drop by up to 90% due to automation

-Warning: Gartner expects that >40% of agentic AI projects will be abandoned by the end of 2027 – due to unclear business value or lack of risk controls.
+Warning: Gartner expects more than 40% of agentic AI projects to be abandoned by the end of 2027, owing to unclear business value or inadequate risk controls.

-OpenAI target for March 2028: Fully autonomous AI researchers capable of independently formulating hypotheses, designing experiments, and interpreting results.
+OpenAI target for March 2028: fully autonomous AI researchers able to formulate hypotheses, design experiments, and interpret results on their own.

 Horizon 2030+: Complete Transformation

 The human role shifts from executor to strategic planner, assessor, and "guardian" of AI systems.
-AI as a labour substitute comes fully into play.
+AI as a substitute for labour comes fully into play.

 McKinsey & World Economic Forum Forecasts: